Robins Air Force Base: Tornadoes

 As with the adjacent city of Warner Robins, tornadoes have continually plagued the base since its inception with the 1950s seeing at least two catastrophic tornadoes strike the area.
 The first one occurred on 30 April 1953, when an F4 tornado with winds of over 200 mph hit the base, killing 18 people near the base and injuring 300 more.
 Just ten months later on March 13, 1954, a long-tracked F1 tornado struck the base, killing one and injuring five.
 At least seven tornadoes have hit the base and the surrounding area.

 Amateur radio restrictions

 The US Code of Federal Regulations specifies that amateur radio operators within 200 kilometers of Robins must not transmit with more than 50 watts of power on the 70-centimeter band.

+Education

+On-post housing is zoned to the Houston County School District, and this is the school district for dependent children living on-post.
+The temporary lodging facility is zoned to CB Watson Primary School, Pearl Stephens Elementary School, Huntington Middle School, and Warner Robins High School.